Canadian Dental Care Plan milestone reached as 1 Million Canadians have received care

 Plan expands access to oral health care by launching additional services and paper claims

-QUÉBEC, Nov.
-1, 2024 /CNW/ - Today, the Honourable Jean-Yves Duclos, Minister of Public Services and Procurement and Quebec Lieutenant, announced that more than 1 million Canadians have received care under the Canadian Dental Care Plan (CDCP) and more than 2.7 million Canadians have access to the plan.
+VANCOUVER, BC, Nov.
+1, 2024 /CNW/ - Today, the Honourable Terry Beech, Minister of Citizens' Services announced that more than 1 million Canadians have received care under the Canadian Dental Care Plan (CDCP) and more than 2.7 million Canadians have been approved to be part of the plan.

 The CDCP is saving Canadians on average more than $730 through a wide range of oral health care services, from cleanings to life-saving screenings for diseases like oral cancer.

-Starting November 1, the CDCP will expand to include more services so even more Canadians across the country are able to receive the care that they need.
-The CDCP will begin accepting requests for services that require preauthorization.
+Starting November 1, the CDCP has expanded to include more services so even more Canadians across the country are able to receive the care that they need.
+The CDCP has begun accepting requests for services that require preauthorization.
 This will mean that it will be possible for patients to receive services such as the initial placement of partial dentures, or crowns, as well as requests for services when a CDCP patient has a particularly high need or complex condition.
-Each request will be assessed thoroughly on a case-by-case basis to see if the course of treatment recommended by the oral health practitioner meets the clinical criteria for coverage under the CDCP.
+Each request is assessed thoroughly on a case-by-case basis to see if the course of treatment recommended by the oral health practitioner meets the clinical criteria for coverage under the CDCP.

-The CDCP is also accepting paper claims for services covered under the CDCP.
+The CDCP has also begun to accept paper claim submissions for services covered under the CDCP.
 While most providers have been able to submit claims electronically since May 2024, providers who only work with paper claims will now also submit claims for their services.
-This is an important step to provide more Canadians with access to the care they need.
+This is an important step to provide greater access to care for more Canadians.

-More than 22,340 oral health providers nationwide, or 89% of active oral health providers, are providing care to Canadians covered under the plan and have been crucial to the success of the CDCP in improving access to oral health care in Canada.
+More than 22,340 oral health providers nationwide, or 89% of active oral health providers in the country, are providing care to Canadians covered under the plan and have been crucial to the success of the CDCP in improving access to oral health care in Canada.

 For more information, visit Canada.ca/dental.